This site is work in progress and does not yet describe all available steps.

 In most cases, p:load will be used to load a file from disk.
 An absolute URI for this must start with file://.
 For instance, on Windows, file:///C:/some/path/document.xml (although Windows uses backslashes (\) to separate path components, slashes (/) work fine and are more universal).
 Using a single slash after file: also works: file:/C:/some/path/document.xml.

 If this value is relative, it is resolved against the base URI of the element on which this option is specified.
-In most cases this will be the static base URI of your pipeline (the path where the XProc source containing the p:load is stored).
+In most cases this will be the static base URI of your pipeline (the path where the XProc source containing the p:load step is stored).

 content-type